 For planning purposes, please consider the following questions for the Safety Plan:

-Name of Person Responsible for Event
+- Name of Person Responsible for Event

-Event details, including whether attendees will remain seated throughout, what activities will take place, and any other important information that pertains to the safety of attendees.
+- Event details, including whether attendees will remain seated throughout, what activities will take place, and any other important information that pertains to the safety of attendees.

-Anticipated Attendance (Please note that indoor events are limited by the space selected.
+- Anticipated Attendance (Please note that indoor events are limited by the space selected.
 Attendance at outdoor events may need to be modified based on activities and the number of employees monitoring the event.)

-Plans for ensuring the safety of attendees, including social distancing and removal of any shared items such as microphones
+- Plans for ensuring the safety of attendees, including social distancing and removal of any shared items such as microphones

-Plans for sharing the event virtually in addition to in-person
+- Plans for sharing the event virtually in addition to in-person

-Catering plans, including contact information for the catering service
+- Catering plans, including contact information for the catering service

-Plans for registering attendees and tracking actual attendance
+- Plans for registering attendees and tracking actual attendance

-List of employees who will be working at the event (Please include these employees in any attendance count.)
+- List of employees who will be working at the event (Please include these employees in any attendance count.)

-Wellness Activities: Attendance Tracking for Students, Faculty and Staff
+Attendance Tracking for Students, Faculty and Staff:

-Option A (preferred): Event attendees can either provide their student/faculty/staff ID number or their name to the event sponsor.
-During event check-in, the event sponsor can either type attendee names into the search bar on the "Look Up" tab of the Campus Labs Check In App or they can type in ID card numbers into the white bar while using the swipe URL page on the Campus Labs site.
+- Option A (preferred): Event attendees can either provide their student/faculty/staff ID number or their name to the event sponsor.
+During event check-in, the event sponsor can either type attendee names into the search bar on the "Look Up" tab of the Campus Labs Check in App or they can type in ID card numbers into the white bar while using the swipe URL page on the Campus Labs site.

-These recommendations and requirements will be updated as new information about the virus develops and we monitor and evaluate data. (last updated 10.21.20)
+These recommendations and requirements will be updated as new information about the virus develops and we monitor and evaluate data. (last updated 4.16.21)